 Willem Oosthuizen and Theo Martins Jackson, both 28, were remanded in custody after their lawyer decided not to apply for bail.

-Magistrate Jongilizwe Dumehleli ordered the pair to return for another hearing on January 25.
+Magistrate Jongilizwe Dumehleli said the pair should return for another court hearing on January 25.

 The men face charges of kidnapping and assaulting 27-year-old Victor Mlotshwa over an incident that occurred in August at a farm near the town of Middelburg in the eastern province of Mpumalanga.